Emmynem/e-commerce-api/README.md

-# codality-api
+# e-commerce-api

-This is a Rest API for Codality Online Learning Platform.
+This is a Rest API for E-commerce platform.